 Where is Iain Dowie now?

-Iain Dowie now works as a commentator and match analyst for Sky Sports on their Soccer Saturday programme.
+Away from coaching Dowie has done a lot of work in the media as a co-commentator and match analyst for ITV and Sky Sports and currently works on their Soccer Saturday programme.

 Back to Southampton